 Here are some eye doctor tools with capabilities that can’t be easily replicated:

-The slit lamp is exactly as it sounds: a thin light and a microscope, used to examine your eye’s anterior.
-With a little light and a closer look, your optometrist is able to spot any trouble your eyes may be experiencing.
+The slit lamp is exactly as it sounds: a thin light and a microscope used to examine your eye’s interior.
+With a little light and a closer look, your optometrist can spot any trouble your eyes may be experiencing.
 While you can look in the mirror and see something obvious – like a black eye or a significant scratch – the slit lamp enables your licensed optometrist to pick out things that would go unnoticed to the naked and untrained eye.

 This handheld device allows your optometrist to get a better look at the inside of your eye.
 This can sometimes call for pupil dilation.
-In either event, this is another instance where a licensed eye doctor and a specific piece of powerful equipment is needed to get a full picture of vision health.
-The eyes are sensitive and complex – using an opthalmoscope, your optometrist can detect things that can’t be seen without it.
+In either event, this is another instance where a licensed eye doctor and a specific piece of powerful equipment are needed to get a full picture of vision health.
+The eyes are sensitive and complex – using an ophthalmoscope, your optometrist can detect things that can’t be seen without them.

 There’s nothing wrong with the spirit of DIY.
 But, when it comes to vision exams, there’s no substitute for making an appointment with your licensed optometrist.
 He or she has access to, and experience using, the powerful eye doctor tools that can keep your eyes in check.